offchan42/vimrc/README.md

 If you don't have Vim installed, I suggest you to install 64-bit version and here is the suggested link: https://bintray.com/micbou/generic/vim

-Please use Vim version > 7.4 if possible.
-GVim and MacVim are the most ideal versions that I recommend.
+Please use Vim version >= 7.4 if possible.
+GVim and MacVim are the most ideal distribution that I recommend.

 There are two versions: